santosleijon/frugal-fennec-expense-manager/README.md

 # Frugal Fennec Expense Manager

-*Frugal Fennec Expense Manager* a single page web application that can be used to track expenses over time.
-It allows a user to:
+*Frugal Fennec Expense Manager* a single page web application that can be used to track expenses.
+It allows users to:
-* Log in using email verification without needing a password
-* Manage an expense accounts structure
-* Post expenses to accounts
+* Record expenses in a customizable accounts structure
-* View expense reports as line charts
+* View expense reports to track expenses over time
+* Login without a password using email verification

 ![screen capture of demo](https://github.com/santosleijon/frugal-fennec-expense-manager/blob/main/docs/demo.gif?raw=true)